-- a) During a two (2) minute starting period, the competitor is allowed an unrestricted number of attempts, hand launches or starts from the ground (except F5B, para 5.5.4.4 d).
-An attempt starts when the model aircraft is released by the competitor or his helper(s).
-After the first attempt, it is no longer allowed to take another model aircraft.
-The timekeeper will start the timing device at each attempt.
-After two minutes, no further launching or take off is allowed and the flight is being considered as official, the model aircraft being airborne or not.
-The pilot may repeat a second two-minute starting period only if: - b) The competitor cannot perform a flight due to outside interference verified by the organiser. - c) No scoring was made for reasons outside the control of the competitor.
+- a) During a two (2) minute starting period, the competitor is allowed an attempt which starts when the model aircraft is released by the competitor or his helper.
+After two minutes, no further launching or take off is allowed and the flight is scored with 0 points.
+The pilot may repeat a second two minute starting period only if: - b) The competitor cannot perform a flight due to outside interference verified by the organiser. - c) No scoring was made for reasons outside the control of the competitor.
 In such cases, the flight may be repeated at any other time decided by the Contest Director.